 Staying ahead of the game helps improve your confidence that you’ve done all you can do when preparing for an important meeting, deadline, or presentation.
 Practice going through the motions and ensure you’ve completed due diligence well before the due date.

-You can relieve some workplace anxiety by feeling confident you’ve done all you can do.
+You can relieve workplace anxiety by feeling confident you’ve done all you can.